 The Sax Zim Bog??s unique combinations of many diverse boreal forest habitats make it an ideal choice for birds, both migrants and breeding species.
-As outlined in the Traveler??s Guide to Wildlife in Minnesota, there is a mix of lowland spruce, tamarack, and northern white cedar bog.
-Norway pine, white spruce, aspen, birch, balsam, and jack pine are found in the upland.
+There is a mix of lowland spruce, tamarack, and northern white cedar bog with Norway pine, white spruce, aspen, birch, balsam, and jack pine found in the upland.
 Level to gently rolling topography is characteristic of this region.
-The largest landform is a lake plain.
-Soils include extensive areas of histosols (peat) over both fine-textured, (silt and clay-rish) and sandy lacustrine deposits.
-Sedge meadows, lowland brush and hayfields are also found here.
 There are stemless lady??s slippers and other species of bog vegetation such as sundew, pitcher plant, leatherleaf, and bog birch.
 Other wildlife native to the Sax-Zim area includes black bear, moose, beaver, deer, pine martens and timber wolves.

 The Sax Zim Bog has a bird list that includes over 240 species, and is nationally known a great place to see northern owls such as the Great Gray Owl, Boreal Owl and Northern Hawk Owl in the fall and winter months.
 Over 450 Great Gray Owls were counted in a weekend in January 2005.
 Black-backed and Three-toed Woodpeckers, Bald Eagles and Rough-legged Hawks are also founds and summer months bring Wilson??s Snipe, and several species of flycatchers, including Yellow-bellied Flycatchers and Alder Flycatchers.
 Warblers are in abundance and include Connecticut, Black-throated Green, Magnolia, Cape May, Canada, Blackburnian, Palm, and Black-and-White Warblers.
 Lincoln??s Sparrow, Pine Grosbeak, Boreal Chickadee, Gray Jay, Northern Waterthrush, Sedge Wren, Black-billed Cuckoo, Northern Shrike, Sandhill Cranes, White-winged Crossbill, and LeConte??s Sparrow have also been recorded.
 A remnant population of Black-billed Magpies can be seen year round, and may be one of the most eastern populations in the United States.
 The A.B.A. consistently ranks the Yellow Rail in the Top Ten Birds people most want to see, and there are four records of nesting Yellow Rails since 1993.